Packing List for Italy: 10 Things You Shouldn't Forget

 Here are ten things you shouldn’t forget to pack for your trip to Italy, no matter the season or the destination.

-1. Clothes that mix, match & layer well
+1. First in our Italy packing list are clothes that mix, match & layer well

-Our number one recommendation is to pack clothing that mixes, matches and layers well.
+Our number one recommendation in packing for Italy is to pack clothing that mixes, matches and layers well.
 Whether you’re visiting more than one place, or just going from a day trip to an evening dinner, it helps to keep things light if everything goes well together.
 Italians are an aesthetic people, and you’ll blend in better if you look well put together.

 Just be warned: the cities of bella Italia are not the place for your Crocs or hiking boots.
 If you want to fit in with the locals, take care to make sure your walking shoes are as good looking as they are comfortable.